As we approach the holiday season, it’s becoming more pressing to pay attention to CDC guidelines for safe travel.

 3. Build In Quarantine Time

 Right now, we have to think about travel a little differently.
-Remember that every time you head to a different state or a household other than your own, people are counting on you to do so safely.
+Remember that whenever you head to a different state or a household other than your own, people count on you to do so safely.

 If you’re able, stay at home before and after you travel.
 Ideally, you want to hunker down for at least seven to ten days.

 To quarantine, you’ll need to prepare.
-Purchase all of your necessities like groceries in the days before and make sure that you have enough to get you through the next one to two weeks.
+Purchase all of your necessities like groceries the days before and ensure you have enough to get you through the next one to two weeks.

 4. Keep Your Hands Clean

-At this point, washing our hands several times a day and avoiding touching our faces have become second nature.
+Now, washing our hands several times daily and avoiding touching our faces have become second nature.
 However, traveling has a habit of disrupting even our most ingrained routines.

-If you don’t know when or how often you’ll have bathroom access, pack some hand sanitizer in your carry-on or glove compartment.
+Pack some hand sanitizer in your carry-on or glove compartment if you don’t know when or how often you’ll have bathroom access.
 Remember, soap is the best way to keep your hands clean, but hand sanitizer with at least 70% alcohol content will do in a pinch.

 5. Travel Virtually